 Do we have to pay sales tax?

-Only personal orders from Indiana pay 7% sales tax.
-All tax-exempt school orders MUST include a copy of their state issued tax exempt certificate.
+Only personal orders from Indiana pay sales tax (7%).
+All Indiana tax-exempt school orders MUST include a copy of their state issued tax exempt certificate.
 School orders that are taking advantage of their tax-exempt status must pay for their order with a form of payment that comes from the school.
-Example: A room mom organizing a Classroom Faces order in Indiana cannot use a school’s tax exempt form and pay for the order with a personal credit card or check.
+Example: A room mom organizing a Classroom Faces order in Indiana cannot use a school’s tax-exempt form and pay for the order with a personal credit card or check.

 Should I make a copy of the order form?

 YES!!!
 A large percentage of orders that come in have errors on the order form of some kind.
 Keeping a copy of what you sent to us it will make it easier to correct those errors once we identify them.

 Where can I get a copy of your W9?

 Have your accounting department email firstname.lastname@example.org for a copy of our EIN.
 A+ Images is incorporated, so there is never a need to send us a 1099 form for tax purposes.